Legal Advice for Entrepreneurs

 Not Having a Business Lawyer

-A business lawyer will be able to streamline the bureaucracy of local and federal mandates and regulations.
-A business lawyer is particularly beneficial in the beginning stages of a business venture, or when you are on-boarding an investor or business partner.
-If you and your partners want to initiate special allocations, contribute appreciated properties to an LLC, facing environmental protection laws, or have a disgruntled employee, then you will benefit from having a conversation with a business lawyer.
+A business lawyer can be particularly beneficial in the beginning stages of a business venture, or when you are on-boarding an investor or business partner.
+If you and your partners want to initiate special allocations, contribute appreciated properties to an LLC, need contracts or agreements drafted, or issues with vendors, then you may benefit from having a conversation with a business lawyer.
+A business lawyer may also be able to streamline the bureaucracy of local and federal mandates and regulations.

-To get in contact with a lawyer, or to learn more about how entrepreneurs can manage legal pitfalls, get an instant referral from Austin LRS today.
+To get in contact with a lawyer, or to learn more about how entrepreneurs can manage legal pitfalls, get an instant referral from the Lawyer Referral Service of Central Texas (LRS) today.
+For years, LRS has supported local and small businesses in the area by connecting them to vetted business lawyers.